Mayfly277/mayfly277.github.io/_posts/2023-04-21-GOAD-on-proxmox-part4-ansible.md

 ...
 ```

-- The changes between /ad/proxmox-sevenkingdoms.local/inventory and /ad/sevenkingdoms.local/inventory are :
+- The changes between GOAD/ad/GOAD/providers/proxmox/inventory and GOAD/ad/GOAD/providers/virtualbox/inventory are :
   - the machine's IP
   - force_dns_server and dns_server : to force dns_server to value 192.168.10.1 on the start of the ansible playbook to give internet to the virtual machine
   - two_adapters with the value "no", to disable all the mechanisms which enable/disable one adapter during the domain installation.

+- Another global inventory is also available at GOAD/ad/GOAD/data/inventory containing the project scenario

 ## Install the requirements